 – Player passes, if they are used, are likely to be reviewed during the pre-match inspection.
 These need to be handed out to the players in advance and be in proper order.

 – The prohibition against jewelry is very explicit and will be enforced.
-This includes stud earrings and wedding bands.
-Hard hair clips and watches are also included in the ban on jewelry.
+There are no exceptions.
+This includes stud earrings and any other piercing inserts, and wedding bands.
+Hard hair clips and watches are also included in the ban on jewelry, including barrettes.

 – Arm casts, hand casts, and finger splints may be permitted if they are sufficiently padded and the referee deems them to be safe.

 – A full knee brace may be permitted if it is completely padded, usually with materials provided by the manufacturer, and there are no exposed metal parts or sharp edges, and the referee deems it to be safe.